ramate-io/ramate/README.md

 ## Organization

 ### Artifacts
-Under [RGLO-0](./rglo/oera-000-000-000-dulan/rglo-000-000-000-artifact/README.md), this subsection defines the recognized artifact types.
+Under [RGLO-0](./rglo/rera-000-000-000-dulan/rglo-000-000-000-artifact/README.md), this subsection defines the recognized artifact types.
 We recognize the following types:
-- [`oera`](./oera): OAC Eras (OERA) are the periods over which a governing body makes decisions.
-All other OAC [Artifacts](./rglo/oera-000-000-000-dulan/rglo-000-000-000-artifact/README.md) are indexed by OERA.
+- [`rera`](./rera): OAC Eras (RERA) are the periods over which a governing body makes decisions.
+All other OAC [Artifacts](./rglo/rera-000-000-000-dulan/rglo-000-000-000-artifact/README.md) are indexed by RERA.
 - [`rglo`](./rglo/): OAC Glosses (RGLO) are defined terms for OAC.
 - [`rproc`](./opurp/): OAC Proclamations (RPROC) are statements of purpose for OAC.
 - [`rgov`](./rgov/): OAC Governance (RGOV) are constitutions of, procedures for, and interpretations of OAC governance.